-How Strong do your athletes need to be?
+How strong do your athletes need to be?

 Mike Winch explains how 'Strength' training can be your major path to success.

-The nature of strength is always difficult to define.
-The strong runner, the strong shot-putter and the strong jumper clearly have little in common and yet we consistently lump strength attributes together as if we are looking for the same result for each event.
+The nature of strength is always tricky to define.
+The strong runner, the strong shot-putter and the strong jumper have little in common and yet we consistently lump strength attributes together as if we are looking for the same result for each event.
 This is exacerbated by coaches who are too busy to delve deeply into detailed information on strength training, and who are generally happy to accept what a few often-inexperienced advisers put forward.
 But this can be ultimately damaging to the athlete since an incorrect bias to one type of strength instead of to another can completely distort the physical capabilities of that athlete.

 What is the difference?

-Take for example the 'strength' needed by a ten thousand metre runner compared with that of the shot-putter.
+Take, for example, the 'strength' needed by a ten thousand metre runner compared with that of the shot-putter.
 Are they the same?
 If not, what is the difference?

-For the shot putter, the event requires a completely different set of competencies.
+For the shot putter, the event requires a different set of competencies.
 He or she must generate maximum force during a complex movement, culminating in an explosive one-sided effort.
-The 'strength' training for each of these events must, therefore, be totally different, and an adequate model for that 'strength' needs clearly to be the basis for session design.
+The 'strength' training for each of these events must, therefore, be different, and an adequate model for that 'strength' needs to be the basis for session design.

-There was a huge difference between athletes and the results closely related to the event they performed.
+There was a vast difference between athletes and the results closely related to the event they performed.
 The marathon and long endurance athletes had slow speed and could only generate their maximum force slowly.
 The shot-putters were very fast (at least 50% faster) and could generate maximum force very quickly.

-The other interesting result was that after general non-specific 'strength' training all athletes improved in the test and reported feeling 'stronger' while performing their event.
+The other interesting result was that after general non-specific 'strength' training, all athletes improved in the test and reported feeling 'stronger' while performing their event.
 Even the endurance runners expressed an improved feeling of 'strength'.

 This you might say contradicts what I started this article off by saying, that each event has very different 'strength' requirements.
 It is, however, a matter of degree and balance.
-The endurance runner would of course benefit from general heavy weight training initially because in general, their bodies are light and weak, and the athletes do not have any significant absolute dynamic strength base.
+The endurance runner would benefit from general heavy weight training initially because in general, their bodies are light and weak, and the athletes do not have any significant absolute dynamic strength base.
 The throwers would benefit because the events depend heavily on absolute dynamic strength.

-If, however, the runner was to continue to try to gain absolute dynamic strength, his or her muscles would get bigger and the energy used in carrying the extra weight would reduce performance.
+If, however, the runner was to continue to try to gain absolute dynamic strength, his or her muscles would get bigger, and the energy used in carrying the extra weight would reduce performance.

 The shot-putter, on the other hand, can continue to work at heavy weights and only after several years needs to move more towards specific weight training.
-The throwers would continue to increase dynamic absolute strength throughout their career, whereas this would be counter-productive for the endurance runner beyond the point of effective improvement with minimal weight gain.
+The throwers would continue to increase absolute dynamic strength throughout their career, whereas this would be counter-productive for the endurance runner beyond the point of effective improvement with minimal weight gain.

 This all sounds very complicated and abstract, but it is nevertheless at the heart of training athletes.
 The simplest way to assess where you are on the general weight training playing field is to apply simple tests.
 Some of the best are the simplest.
-For example, standing long jump measures fairly accurately the leg power compared with bodyweight (power/weight ratio), or simply the ability to apply absolute dynamic strength as quickly as possible.
+For example, the standing long jump measures fairly accurately the leg power compared with bodyweight (power/weight ratio), or the ability to apply absolute dynamic strength as quickly as possible.

 As with all aspects of a sport, success comes from the correct application of training methods and understanding how much of each ingredient you need for your particular event.
 The essence then of 'strength' training is, therefore, to be able to assess when too much of one aspect of training is no longer producing positive results.
 It is like the old endurance training argument about which is better, long slow distance training or shorter faster runs.

 Also, assess whether the overall performance is improving by using specific event tests.
 If not, change the balance, and do not be afraid of saying you were wrong and that an alteration in strategy is needed.
-No event or athlete needs exactly the same balance of ingredients to produce the best result.
+No event or athlete needs the same balance of ingredients to produce the best result.

 This article first appeared in: